udamir/youtrack-vscode/design/vscode-youtrack-plugin-design.md

 4. Selected content is fetched and displayed in preview mode using VS Code's built-in Markdown viewer with Mermaid diagram support
 5. Internal links in content are detected and parsed based on project shortName cache for navigation
 6. When user clicks internal links, they open in new preview tabs
-7. When "Download for Editing" is requested, content is copied to a configurable temporary location
+7. When "Open in Editor" is requested, content is created in a configurable temporary location as a .yt file with YAML frontmatter and Markdown content
-8. User edits the content in VSCode's native markdown editor
+8. User edits the content in VSCode's editor
+9. The extension tracks sync status (synced, not-synced, conflict) based on local and remote timestamps and content
-9. When "Save to YouTrack" is triggered, changes are synchronized back to YouTrack and temp file is deleted
+10. When "Save to YouTrack" is triggered, changes are synchronized back to YouTrack
+11. When "Fetch from YouTrack" is triggered, local content is updated from the server
-10. When editor tab is closed, any remaining temporary files are cleaned up
+12. When "Unlink" is triggered or editor tab is closed, temporary files are cleaned up

 ### 3.4 User Interface Components
 - YouTrack Explorer view in Activity Bar
+- Projects panel with list of projects, issues, articles, and locally edited files
+- Custom editor for .yt files with YAML frontmatter and Markdown content
+- Sync status indicators for edited files
+- Context menus for common actions:
+  - Open in Editor
+  - Save to YouTrack
+  - Fetch from YouTrack
+  - Unlink
+- Settings button for quick access to configuration
-- VSCode's native markdown editor for YouTrack content
+- VSCode's native markdown editor for content editing
 - Search interface with filtering options
-- Context menus for common actions

 ### 3.5 Authentication and Security
 - Secure storage of YouTrack permanent tokens